Do You Need Electrolytes When It's Cold?

 Article at a Glance:

-There are several factors at play during cold weather that speed dehydration or trick your body into thinking it’s plenty hydrated.
-Some of these factors are what you would expect, while others are quite surprising.
+Cold weather brings a mix of factors that can speed up dehydration or trick your body into thinking it’s fully hydrated.
+Some of these factors are obvious, while others might surprise you.
 Here are four reasons you should be extra mindful about hydration during the winter.

 This one is pretty obvious.
-Most people love a cold glass of water to cool off on a hot day, but in western countries, few people reach for a glass of warm water on a cold day.
+Most people love a cold glass of water to cool off on a hot day, but in Western countries, few people reach for a glass of warm water on a cold day.
 This means that many of us naturally drink less water in the winter.
-A hot cup of coffee or tea does count toward your water intake (a cup of coffee can count as half a cup of water), but you’re probably not drinking it all day.
+A hot cup of coffee or tea does count toward your water intake (although it’s not quite as hydrating as plain water), but you’re probably not drinking it all day.
 And, as a mild diuretic, too much caffeine can rob you of water and electrolytes.

 You also take in less water and fewer electrolytes if you eat less produce in the winter.
 Fresh fruits and veggies are an important source of hydration.
 But during the winter, you may be eating fewer because they’re out of season, less available, or not as tasty.